New Zealand Hikes Key Rate By 50 Bps

-New Zealand's central bank lifted its key interest rate sharply by a half a percentage point at its meeting on Wednesday, to head off rising inflation expectations and minimize any unnecessary volatility in the future.
+New Zealand's central bank lifted its key interest rate by half a percentage point, the biggest increase in over two decades, to head off rising inflation expectations and minimize any unnecessary volatility in the future.

-The Monetary Policy Committee of the Reserve Bank of New Zealand raised the Official Cash Rate by 50 basis points to 1.50 percent.
+The Monetary Policy Committee of the Reserve Bank of New Zealand raised the Official Cash Rate by 50 basis points to 1.50 percent at its meeting on Wednesday.
+The bank hiked the rate for a fourth policy session in a row.

+The latest hike was the biggest since May 2000, when the OCR was raised by a similar volume.

-The MPC agreed it is appropriate to continue to tighten monetary conditions at pace to best maintain price stability and support maximum sustainable employment.
+The MPC agreed it is appropriate to continue to tighten monetary conditions at the current pace to best maintain price stability and support maximum sustainable employment.

 "The Committee agreed to a 50 basis point rise in the OCR, consistent with this least regrets analysis," the bank added.